Rusmirnator/YAWYE/README.md

 # YAWYE
 A simple web app designed for controlling daily calories intake.

-It is my first independent project in my way to become a .NET dev.
+The project is mainly created using ASP.NET Core MVVM, Bootsrap, Entity Framework Core and jQuery.

-The project is created using ASP.NET Core MVVM, Bootsrap and Entity Framework.
+It is still being developed - it is my training area at the moment.